enda-mullally/EMHasher-Docs/README.md

 ## Overview

-EM Hasher is a FREE modern hash-generating application built from the ground up for Windows 11.
+EM Hasher is a modern, simple & free hash-generating application built from the ground up for Windows 11.
 Native and fast (AOT) X64|ARM64.
 Quickly and easily calculate file hashes directly in Windows Explorer or on your Desktop.
 Choose your preferred hashing algorithms, including CRC-32/MD5/SHA-256/SHA-512.
 What would you like to see next?

+##

+Coming soon! - Hash validation/verification and support for opening files like .md5, .sha256 to quickly verify the hashes of downloaded files.

 <br />